Christian M. 8 min read

 Norwegian-based Kitemill opted for a glider made of composite materials and equipped with 4 propellers for take-off and landing.

 The tether is made of braided polyethene fibres and is connected to a winch, sensors and a generator on the ground.
-The sensors dictate the winch and tether tension to optimize electricity generation.
+The sensors dictate the winch and tether tension to optimise electricity generation.

 Kitemill is operating 5 of its propeller-equipped gliders at its Lista test location and has been granted over 3 million euros by the EU to install 150 of its gliders in Norway and Sweden.